skaderli/WaveBreaking/README.rst

 Index calculation:
 ~~~~~~~~~~~~~~~~~~~

 All three RWB indices perform the contour calculation before identifying the RWB events.
+If you pass the separately calculated contours, the contour calcultion is skipped.
 For the streamer index, the default parameters are taken from `Wernli and Sprenger (2007)`_ (and `Sprenger et al. 2017`_) and for the overturning index from `Barnes and Hartmann (2012)`_.
 If the intensity is provided (momentum flux, see data pre-processing), it is calculated for each event.
 All index functions create a geopandas.GeoDataFrame with a geometry column and some properties for each event.

 .. code-block:: python

         # calculate streamers
         streamers = wb.calculate_streamers(data=smoothed,
                                            contour_levels=[-2, 2],
+                                           contours=contours, #optional
                                            geo_dis=800, # optional
                                            cont_dis=1200, # optional
                                            intensity=mflux, # optional